International Obfuscated C Code Contest: Examples

+Toledo Nanochess

-Toledo NanochessToledo Nanochess is a chess engine created by Mexican software developer Oscar Toledo Gutiérrez, a five-time winner of the IOCCC.
-In accordance with IOCCC rules, it is 1255 characters long.
+Toledo Nanochess is a chess engine created by Mexican software developer Oscar Toledo Gutiérrez, a five-time winner of the IOCCC.
+In accordance with IOCCC rules, the original being 1963 characters long.
 The author claims that it is the world's smallest chess program written in C.

 The source code for Toledo Nanochess and other engines is available.

-Because Toledo Nanochess is based on Toledo's winning entry from the 18th IOCCC (Best Game), it is heavily obfuscated.
+Because Toledo Nanochess is based on Toledo's winning entry from IOCCC18, it is heavily obfuscated.

 On February 2, 2014, the author published the book Toledo Nanochess: The commented source code, which contains the fully commented source code.

 As of February 7, 2010, it appears to be one of only two chess engines written in less than 2 kilobytes of C that are able to play full legal chess moves, along with Micro-Max by Dutch physicist H. G. Muller.
 In 2014 the 1 kilobyte barrier was broken by Super Micro Chess – a derivative of Micro-Max – totaling 760 characters (spaces and newlines included).
 There is also a smaller version of Toledo's engine, the Toledo Picochess, consisting of 944 non-blank characters.